| Stretch: |

 “we've already done enough to the Indians.”

-- Swallow Rock, class III+
+- Swallow Rock, class III-IV

-The river turns right and swings sharply around a 150' monolith
+and swings sharply around a 150' monolith, home to many birds.

-that is home to many birds.
-At the base is a rapid containing
+At the base of the monolith to the right is a rapid containing

 To reach take-out, go east from highway 101 on Covelo road,